 There are two belt dimensions that are important; width and length.
 Let’s look at both those dimensions in a bit more detail and what you need exactly.

 The belt width is the less important measurement of the two.
-That’s because most treadmills have a belt that’s wide enough walk, run and jog.
+That’s because most treadmills have a belt that’s wide enough to walk, run, and jog.
 There are a few exceptions but the vast majority of treadmills have a belt that’s wide enough.

 Treadmill belt widths range from 16” to 22”.
 In general, 20” is wide enough to run on for most people.
 16” is just enough to walk on while 18” is wide enough to run on for smaller people.
 For people that are exceptionally larger than the average 22” can be necessary for running.